bparanj/crystal/security/linux/system-call.md

 ### How System Calls Work:

 1. **Invocation**:
-   - When an application needs to make a system call, it typically uses a wrapper function provided by the standard C library (glibc).
+   - When an application needs to make a system call, it  uses a wrapper function provided by the standard C library (glibc).
 For example, calling `printf` may internally use the `write` system call to output text.

 2. **Mode Switching**:
    - The system call triggers a switch from user mode to kernel mode, where the requested operation can be performed with the necessary privileges.